-Licensed Hospital Buyer City, State Beds Effective Date 2021 Divestitures: Lea Regional Medical Center Covenant Health System Hobbs, NM 84 January 1, 2021 Tennova Healthcare - Tullahoma Vanderbilt University Medical Center Tullahoma, TN 135 January 1, 2021 Tennova Healthcare - Shelbyville Vanderbilt University Medical Center Shelbyville, TN 60 January 1, 2021 Northwest Mississippi Medical Center Delta Health System Clarksdale, MS 181 February 1, 2021 AllianceHealth Midwest SSM Health Care of Oklahoma Midwest City, OK 255 April 1, 2021
+Licensed Hospital Buyer City, State Beds Effective Date Lea Regional Medical Center Covenant Health System Hobbs, NM 84 January 1, 2021 Tennova Healthcare - Tullahoma Vanderbilt University Medical Center Tullahoma, TN 135 January 1, 2021 Tennova Healthcare - Shelbyville Vanderbilt University Medical Center Shelbyville, TN 60 January 1, 2021 Northwest Mississippi Medical Center Delta Health System Clarksdale, MS 181 February 1, 2021 AllianceHealth Midwest SSM Health Care of Oklahoma Midwest City, OK 255 April 1, 2021

-Our portfolio rationalization and deleveraging strategy involving the divestiture of hospitals and non-hospital businesses concluded at the end of 2020.
-However, we continue to receive interest from potential acquirers for certain of our hospitals, and may, from time to time, consider selling additional hospitals if we consider any such disposition to be in our best interests.
+We continue to receive interest from potential acquirers for certain of our hospitals, and may, from time to time, consider selling additional hospitals if we consider any such disposition to be in our best interests.
 We expect proceeds from any such divestitures to be used for general corporate purposes and capital expenditures.